-Learn how to grow cloves in this clove cultivation guide.
-Growing cloves is similar to other tropical spices and requires hot and humid climate.
+Learn How to Grow Cloves in this Clove Cultivation guide.
+Growing Cloves is similar to other tropical spices and requires a hot and humid climate.

 Difficulty— Moderate to Hard

 Other Names— Syzygium aromaticum (Scientific name), Bourgeon Floral de Clou de Girofle, Bouton Floral de Clou de Girofle, Caryophylli Flos, Caryophyllum, Caryophyllus aromaticus, Clavo de Olor, Clous de Girolfe, Clove Flower, Clove Flowerbud, Clove Leaf, Clove Oil, Clove Stem, Cloves, Cloves Bud, Ding Xiang, Eugenia aromatica, Eugenia caryophyllata, Eugenia caryophyllus, Feuille de Clou de Girofle, Fleur de Clou de Girofle, Flores Caryophylli, Flores Caryophyllum, Gewurznelken Nagelein, Girofle, Giroflier, Huile de Clou de Girofle, Kreteks, Laung, Lavang, Lavanga, Oil of Clove, Syzygium aromaticum, Tige de Clou de Girofle.

 It is an evergreen tree, and in favorable climates, it grows up to more than 8 meters high, while the cultivated varieties are of a smaller height of around 5 meters.

-Clove tree trunk has smooth bark with grayish yellow aromatic foliage.
-It is a slow growing but a long-lived tree and can exceed 100 years of age easily.
+The clove tree trunk has smooth bark with green and grayish-yellow aromatic foliage.
+It is a slow-growing but a long-lived tree and can exceed 100 years of age easily.

 How to Grow Cloves

 Growing cloves require humid tropical or subtropical climate.
-Constant temperature above 50 F (10 C) is essential, the optimum temperature for growing clove tree is around 70 – 85 F (20 – 30 C).
-You can not grow it outdoors in temperate zones.
-However, growing clove tree in a pot is also possible with proper care in winters.
+Constant temperature above 50 F (10 C) is essential; the optimum temperature for growing clove tree is around 70-85 F (20-30 C).
+You can not grow it outdoors in a cold climate.
+However, growing clove tree in a pot is possible with proper care in winters.

 Growing cloves from seeds and cuttings is possible.
 For seed propagation, buy seeds that are recently harvested and not dried out completely as wholly dried out seeds are not viable and do not germinate.

 Plant seeds as soon as you get them.
 The seeds don’t need to be covered with soil and should be placed on top of the soil.
-You can cover the pot or seed tray with the plastic sheet to increase the humidity.
+If you like, shower just a bit of soil over them briskly.
+Cover the pot or seed tray with the plastic sheet to increase the humidity.

 Requirements for Growing Cloves